stigmergic/OpenExhibits-ArduinoModule/README.md

 #wiring a potentiometer
 http://arduino.cc/en/Tutorial/AnalogReadSerial
 Potentiometers are easy to wire.
 I use a 10Kohm pot and it works well.
+Pots have three connectors.
+Usually the two outside connectors go to ground and power and the middle goes to an analog pin on the arduino.
+Whci wire is connected to ground and vice versa will select whether the reading is low clockwise or counter clockwise.